 - enter a competition, promotion or survey;

-- contact us or give us some feedback.
+- contact us with queries or complaints or give us some feedback;

 - Automated technologies or interactions.
 As you interact with our website, we may automatically collect Usage Data and Technical Data about your equipment, browsing actions and patterns and general internet usage.
-We collect this by using cookies and other similar technologies (please see our Cookies section for more information).
+We collect this by using cookies and other similar technologies.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: